System Backup and Recovery SOP

 Operating System Procedures

-OS Backup Procedure
+Backup

 1. Create a full OS level snapshot and on-device (USB stick) rescue media needed to restore the system in the event of a hardware failure

-2. Reboot the device into the rescue media's automated restoration program
+2. Reboot the device into the rescue media's automated restora tion program

-• automated backup and system restoration should take no more than 15 minutes 99% of the time
+Automated backup and system restoration should take no more than 15 minutes 99% of the time

-OS Recovery Procedure
+Recovery

 1. Identify and replace defective hardware